Girish-Krishnan/cse15l-lab-reports/lab3.md

 662
 ```

+**What does it do and why is it useful?**

 This command finds all the lines in the file `ar104.txt` that contain the empty string, and prints the number of lines that contain the empty string, which is essentially the number of lines in the file.
+The `-c` option prints only a count of the matching lines.
+This is useful because it allows you to count the number of lines in a file in a quick and easy way.

 **Source:** The `man` command in the terminal was used to find this option.
 The `man` command is used to display the manual page for a command.
 For example, `man grep` displays the manual page for the `grep` command.
 The manual page for `grep` can also be found [here](https://www.gnu.org/software/grep/manual/grep.html).